Dover to buy back $1 billion of shares, sell non-core ops

-Feb 24 The following bids, mergers, acquisitions and disposals were reported by 1430 GMT on Friday:

-Nov 5 U.S. industrial conglomerate Dover Corp said it will buy back $1 billion of its shares and shed non-core businesses.
+U.S. industrial conglomerate Dover Corp (DOV.N) said it will buy back $1 billion of its shares and shed non-core businesses.

 Shares of the company, which has a market value of about $10.5 billion, rose 4 percent to $60.96 on the New York Stock Exchange on Monday.